marijnh/Eloquent-JavaScript/18_http.md

 {{index "name attribute", "querySelectorAll method"}}

-The ((square brackets)) in the CSS query given to `querySelectorAll` are used to query elements for a matching attribute.
-In this case, it selects elements whose `name` attribute is `"color"`.
+The ((square brackets)) in the CSS query given to `querySelectorAll` are used to match attributes.
+It selects elements whose `name` attribute is `"color"`.

 ## Select fields